Particular/docs.particular.net/nservicebus/messaging/send-a-message.md

 ## Dispatching a message immediately

-While its usually best to let NServiceBus [handle all exceptions](/nservicebus/recoverability/), there are some scenarios where messages might need to be sent regardless of if the message handler succeeds or not.
-For example, sending a reply notifying that there was a problem with processing the message.
+While it's usually best to let NServiceBus [handle all exceptions](/nservicebus/recoverability/), there are some scenarios where messages might need to be sent regardless of whether the message handler succeeds or not.
+For example, it might be desirable to send a reply notifying that there was a problem with processing the message.

-WARNING: By specifying immediate dispatch, outgoing messages will not be [batched](/nservicebus/messaging/batched-dispatch.md) or enlisted in the current receive transaction even if the transport has support for it.

-Suppressing the ambient transaction to have the outgoing message sent immediately is possible:

-snippet: RequestImmediateDispatchUsingScope

-WARNING: Suppressing transaction scopes only works for MSMQ and SQL transports in DTC mode.
-Other transports or disabled DTC may result in unexpected behavior.

 partial: immediate-dispatch